-I have showed a new Chinese etymology with five premises.
+I have shown a new Chinese etymology with five premises.

 1. Premise one --- All (each and every) Chinese words (characters) are composed of from a set of word roots.